 The power inverter is designed with built-in overload protection.
-If the power rating of 150 W is exceeded, the power inverter automatically shuts down.
+If the power rating of 400 W is exceeded, the power inverter automatically shuts down.
 Once the electrical device has been removed from the outlet, the inverter should automatically reset.
-If the power rating exceeds approximately 170 W, the power inverter may have to be reset manually.